QuentinVerscheure/zelda-cv/README.md

 #### In `assets`:
 - `config.json`: the config file
-  - `"debugMode"`: Do not touch; used to activate debug mode (visibility of hitboxes and mobility of the player).
+  - `"debugMode"`: used to activate debug mode (visibility of hitboxes and mobility of the player).
   - `"menuName"`: The name displayed as the title in the menu.
   - `"cvName"`: The name given to your `CV.pdf` when downloaded.
   - `"mail"`: Your email displayed in the ContactHouse.